Iraq committed to OPEC, will not produce more than 4 mln bpd -minister | Headlines

 Iraq committed to OPEC, will not produce more than 4 mln bpd -minister

+The oil minister said talks with international oil companies operating in Iraqi Kurdistan are making progress towards resolving a dispute which has halted Iraq's northern oil exports.
+"Resumption of exports from the Kurdistan region is linked to the resumption of production from the fields in the region.

-Iraq is committed to OPEC decisions on output and to producing not more than 4 million barrels per day (bpd), oil minister Hayan Abdel-Ghani told reporters on Monday.
+Iraq is committed to OPEC decisions and after its second voluntary cut announced in December it is also committed to producing no more than 4 million barrels per day (bpd), oil minister Hayan Abdel-Ghani told reporters on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)